AmphenolAdvancedSensors/Telaire/README.md

 # Telaire
-Arduino Code to communicate and measure AAS Telaire Sensors
+Arduino Code to communicate and measure AAS Telaire T9602 and Chipcap2 Sensors